 up metrics, one for each target we're scraping: the Prometheus server and the Node Exporter.

 Now you've been introduced to Prometheus, installed it, and configured it to monitor your first resources.
 We've also installed our first exporter and seen the basics of how to work with time series data scraped using the expression browser.
-You can find more documentation and guides to help you continue to learn more about Prometheus.
+You can find more documentation to help you continue to learn more about Prometheus.